 Thereafter, the Compensation Committee reviews and recommends adjustments, as necessary or appropriate, to the base salaries of our executive officers on an annual basis.
-In doing so, the Compensation Committee exercises its judgment and discretion and considers several factors, including our overall financial and operational results for the prior fiscal year, the performance of the individual executive officer, the executive officer's potential to contribute to our long-term strategic goals, her or his role and scope of responsibilities within our Company, her or his individual experience and skills, the officer's compensation as compared to similarly situated executives at comparable companies in our peer group, and the input of our CEO.
+In doing so, the Compensation Committee exercises its judgment and discretion and considers several factors, including our overall financial and operational results for the prior fiscal year, the performance of the individual executive officer, the executive officer's potential to contribute to our long-term strategic goals, her or his role and scope of responsibilities within our Company, her or his individual experience and skills, the executive officer's compensation as compared to similarly situated executives at comparable companies in our peer group, and the input of our CEO.
 No specific formula is applied to determine the weight of each criterion.

-In September 2021, the Compensation Committee reviewed the base salaries of certain of our executive officers and management team, including the NEOs, and adjusted the base salaries for certain of our NEOs in view of their performance during fiscal year 2021.
-The Compensation Committee also took into account our peer group's base salaries for similarly situated executives as one factor in determining base salaries for our NEOs.
-The Compensation Committee approved increases to annual base salaries for fiscal year 2022 as follows:
+In September 2022, the Compensation Committee reviewed the base salaries of certain of our executive officers and management team, including the NEOs, and determined not to adjust the base salaries for our NEOs in view of our performance during fiscal year 2022.
+Further, the Compensation Committee took into account our peer group's base salaries for similarly situated executives as an additional factor in determining base salaries for our NEOs.
+Accordingly, the Compensation Committee approved the annual base salaries for fiscal year 2023 as follows:

-Named Executive Officer Fiscal Year 2021 Base Salary (\$) Fiscal Year 2022 Base Salary (\$) Increase (%)
+Named Executive Officer Fiscal Year 2022 Base Salary (\$) Fiscal Year 2023 Base Salary (\$) Increase (%)

 Mike Rosenbaum 750,000 750,000

-Jeff Cooper 387,000 400,000 3.4
+Jeff Cooper 400,000 400,000

-John Mullen 500,000 (1) N/A

-Priscilla Hung 405,000 425,000 4.9
+Priscilla Hung 425,000 425,000

+John Mullen 500,000 500,000

-Winston King 350,000 390,000 11.4
+Winston King 390,000 390,000

-Frank O'Dowd 425,000 425,000

-^{} All fiscal year 2022 base salaries first became effective on November 1, 2021.
+^{} All fiscal year 2023 base salaries first became effective on November 1, 2022.